-- 8.17 A tenant wanting to swap their Scottish Secure Tenancy with another tenant within the Housing Association, or with any other Social landlord within the United Kingdom can register with Homeswapper to exchange their property.
+8.17 A tenant wanting to swap their Scottish Secure Tenancy with another tenant within the Housing Association, or with any other Social landlord within the United Kingdom can register with Homeswapper to exchange their property.
 Homeswapper is an online service that holds details of mutual exchange, this is a service that we provide free to our tenants.
 We will consider all requests for a mutual exchange between any two social landlord tenants.
-This can be between two DPHA tenants or one of our tenants wishing to swap with any another social landlord tenant. - 8.18 Each application must be considered on its own merits to determine whether it is reasonable to grant the request.
-Some specific reasons where it may be reasonable to refuse consent are listed below: - A Notice of Proceedings has been served on either tenant - An order for recovery of possession has been made against either tenant - The exchange would mean that a property designed or adapted for occupation by someone with special needs was no longer occupied by a person with these needs - The mutual exchange would lead to overcrowding, under occupation or one household living in a property that is not suitable to their needs - Failure by the tenant to adhere to existing tenancy terms such as anti-social behaviour - Having rent arrears or any other housing related debt where there is no arrangement in place to repay the debt - The condition of the property is unacceptable - Failure by all joint tenants to apply for an exchange - The property is a tied house that has been provided by the landlord for employment purposes - Where required repairs have been identified, but the tenant has failed to make good the repairs within an agreed timescale - The received application is incomplete or contains any false or misleading information - 8.19 The above list is not a definitive list, each case will be considered on merit and other reasons may exist for refusing exchange applications.
+This can be between two DPHA tenants or one of our tenants wishing to swap with any another social landlord tenant.

+- 8.18 Each application must be considered on its own merits to determine whether it is reasonable to grant the request.
+Some specific reasons where it may be reasonable to refuse consent are listed below: - A Notice of Proceedings has been served on either tenant. - An order for recovery of possession has been made against either tenant. - The exchange would mean that a property designed or adapted for occupation by someone with special needs was no longer occupied by a person with these needs. - The mutual exchange would lead to overcrowding, under occupation or one household living in a property that is not suitable to their needs. - Failure by the tenant to adhere to existing tenancy terms such as anti-social behaviour. - Having rent arrears or any other housing related debt where there is no arrangement in place to repay the debt. - The condition of both properties will be considered and could, if deemed unsatisfactory, prevent an exchange from occurring if one of the properties fails to meet an acceptable condition. - Failure by all joint tenants to apply for an exchange. - The property is a tied house that has been provided by the landlord for employment purposes. - Where required repairs have been identified, but the tenant has failed to make good the repairs within an agreed timescale. - The received application is incomplete or contains any false or misleading information. - 8.19 The above list is not a definitive list, each case will be considered on merit and other reasons may exist for refusing exchange applications.
 The tenant will have to have been in the tenancy they wish to consider swapping, for a minimum of one year before they will be granted a mutual exchange.
 We will give a response on a decision no longer than one month after the application from both parties is received.
 References from other landlords will be requested in all cases.